Introducing Crescent Services! Tenet Procurement Services has joined the CPC brand! Learn more

 The Cabinet Office has set out an agenda for reform of wider public sector expenditure, seeking to achieve better value for money and to maximise the benefit of public sector third party spend to the UK economy.
 Key to this agenda is a perception that transparency of expenditure will serve to demonstrate the degree of equal treatment and proportionality that removes barriers to tendering for public contracts.
 Access to this market by SMEs is key, as is obtaining better value through public sector spend targeting strategic priorities.

-The UK's economic strategic priorities are set out in its National Procurement Policy Statement (NPPS), a new version of which was published in mid-May 2024 and unless objected to, will go live on 28th October to complement the Act.
+The UK's economic strategic priorities are set out in its National Procurement Policy Statement (NPPS).
 This encompasses all aspects of Social Value but whereas the 2012 Social Value Act was not prescriptive in how such value was to be achieved, the NPPS offers clearer guidance on what public sector bodies should be mindful of, when spending public money.
+The NPPS sets out the Government’s strategic policy priorities for public procurement and is an essential element of the Procurement Act.
+The Government wants the new regime to commence with a statutory NPPS that meets the challenge of applying the full potential of public procurement to deliver value for money, economic growth, and social value.

-Any procurement activity commenced up to and including 27th October 2024 (by commenced, essentially think 'invitation to tender issued') will continue to follow the current 2015 Public Contracts Regulations, including post-contract management of those arrangements.
-Any call-off contracts from existing framework agreements post 28th October 2024 will equally be governed by the existing 2015 rules.
+Any procurement activity commenced up to and including 23rd February 2025 (by commenced, essentially think 'invitation to tender issued') continues to follow the 2015 Public Contracts Regulations, including post-contract management of those arrangements.
+Any call-off contracts from existing framework agreements established prior to 24th February 2025 will equally be governed by the 2015 rules.

-It is only brand-new procurement activity that will be regulated by the Act.
+It is only brand-new procurement activity started from 24th February 2025 that will be regulated by the Act.
 This means that for several years, your institution and procurement colleagues will be governed by two slightly conflicting sets of procurement rules/regulations and thought will need to be given as to how this is reflected in your Finance Regulations and/or Procurement Policies.

 What are the key changes?